Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0% and the description does not explain any parameters. 'brand' is implied but 'page' and 'page_size' are completely undocumented, leaving the agent without guidance on required formats or defaults.
+Schema description coverage is 0%, yet the description does not explain any parameter's purpose, format, or constraints.
+The name 'brand' is implied but not detailed, and 'page' and 'page_size' are undocumented.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.